-Yoshukai Karate has been practiced at the University of Canterbury since 1978.
+Yoshukai Karate has been practised at the University of Canterbury since 1978.
 We are a non-profit, volunteer organisation affiliated with Yoshukai Karate International.
 We are passionate about our martial art, and are willing to pass on our expertise to all who desire to learn.

 Yoshukai Karate is built on the Japanese art of “empty-hand-fighting”.
 Punching, striking, kicking and blocking are the fundamental techniques practiced in kata (forms) and kumite (sparring).
 We perfect our technique through disciplined training focusing on physical fitness and flexibility, coordination and balance, timing, power and speed.
 Additional training in oriental weaponry and advanced self-defense are provided for advancing students